 Most people will be involved in at least one accident during their driving career.
 No matter how much driver’s education you obtain before getting your license, the training often falls short on teaching drivers how to handle the vital moments after an accident.
-What you say and do can affect the health and safety of others involved in the accident — and your rights to the compensation you deserve if the accident were caused by negligent or reckless actions of another driver.
+What you say and do can affect the health and safety of others involved in the accident — and your rights to the compensation you deserve if the accident were caused by the negligent or reckless actions of another driver.

 A knowledgeable Indianapolis accident attorney from Ward & Ward can provide the guidance you need.

-No matter who is at fault for the auto accident, if you are physically able, you should obtain contact, license and insurance information from all drivers.
-In addition, get phone numbers from all witnesses.
-Then, while the accident scene is fresh, take pictures of all damaged vehicles, the accident scene (showing skid marks and weather conditions) and injuries.
+No matter who is at fault for the auto accident, and if you are physically capable, you should exchange contact information, driver’s license numbers, and insurance information from all drivers involved in the crash.
+Ask witnesses to the accident for their contact information but do not admit fault in your conversation.
+While the accident is fresh, take pictures of all damaged vehicles, the general layout of the vehicles at the scene of the accident (including skid marks and weather conditions) and injuries.